 Walks 1-3 have been chosen by Sarah Nelson of Walks NI.

 Walks 4-6 have been chosen by Stephen Power of ExtremeIreland.ie.

 Sarah says: This superb walking route takes you along Northern Ireland's most celebrated coastline.
-High cliffs, secluded beaches, picturesque harbours and numerous landmarks, including the famous Giant’s Causeway, Carrick-a-Rede rope bridge and dramatic Dunluce Castle are just some of the treats on offer.
-The route has frequent access points and terrain suitable for all fit walkers varying from grassy paths, which can often be soft underfoot, to long sweeping beach and tarmacked paths and roads.
+High cliffs, secluded beaches, picturesque harbours and numerous landmarks, including the famous Giant’s Causeway, Carrick-a-Rede rope bridge and dramatic Dunluce Castle just some of the treats on offer.
+With frequent access points and terrain suitable for all fit walkers varying from grassy paths, which can often be soft underfoot, long sweeping beach and tarmacked paths and roads.

 A personal favourite stretch is the 4.5 mile (7.2km) North Antrim Cliff Path from the Giant’s Causeway to Dunseverick Castle, where the spectacular cliff landscape merges effortlessly with surrounding farmland.